What are the Best Classic Earbuds With Mic right now?

-These earbuds are perfect for listening to podcasts and audiobooks, and they are a reasonable all-around music listening headphone.
+These earbuds are perfect for listening to podcasts and audiobooks, and they are reasonable all-around music listening headphones.
 Just don’t expect sonic fidelity from them.

 Consider the JVC HAF160B gumy earbuds if you want a comfortable and secure fit with a track record of dependable sound quality and durability for a price that won’t make you worry about buying several pairs to keep handy wherever you are.

 Philips SHS3200 earhook headphones are perfect for the listener in need of a lightweight earphone that won’t fall out during activities and workouts.